 Our specific case is a client server app, with real-time data flows from client to server.
 We need to join parts of the data from several machines across different networks.
 There is not a high payload, but we need the connection to be absolutely stable and steady.
 In this case, using a push/pull data communication mechanism does not help, so we need a common area where data should be placed.

 The first approach was to develop a client server communication tool to include communication, merge, brain split etc. But in 2020+, we have the option of existing “packaged” solutions that we can tailor to our needs.
-So, instead of developing/implementing the system ourselves, we made a short list of existing platforms: Hazelcast, Redis, RabbitMQ, Apache Kafka.
+So, instead of developing/implementing the memory-sharing system ourselves, we made a short list of existing platforms: Hazelcast, Redis, RabbitMQ, Apache Kafka.

 We ended-up choosing Hazelcast, for several reasons: